MechanicalRock/twitter-blurb-generator/module2/README.md

 Next step is to actually create our helper function:

-Create the below file and copy the contents into `./utils/openAIStream.ts`

-You will also need to install an new dependency `pnpm i eventsource-parser`

 <details>
-   <summary><span style="color:cyan">/utils/OpenAIStream.ts</summary>
+   <summary>Solution</summary>

+- Create a new folder in the project root call it `utils`, now create a new file called `openAIStream.ts` under the `./utils` folder and copy the content below into it.

+- You will also need to install an new dependency `pnpm i eventsource-parser`

 ```typescript
 import {